-Boston, Massachusetts is the largest city in the Commonwealth of Massachusetts and the county seat of Suffolk County.
-At the 2010 census, approximately 645,966 people lived in the city making it the 24th largest in the United States.
-But, Boston is central to the Greater Boston metropolitan area, which is home to more than 4.5 million people.
-The city is a major hub for education, manufacturing and culture and is considered a world leader in innovation.
+Boston is the capital of Massachussetts, and its largest city.
+As of 2017, its population is approximately 685,094 people, making it the 21st largest city in the United States.
+The entire Greater Boston metropolitan area, which includes cities like Worcester, Providence, and Manchester, is home to more than 4.5 million people.
+Boston is a major hub for education, manufacturing and culture and is considered a world leader in innovation.
 Boston is one of eight American cities designated as an “alpha city” and is home to some of the finest medical institutions, centers for higher learning and numerous professional sports organizations.

 First incorporated as a town in 1630, Boston is one of the oldest American cities and has a rich history.
 With nearby Plymouth Rock as the first landing point for a number of the first European settlers via the Mayflower, Boston eventually evolved as a central hub for economics and social interaction.
 The city became the setting for many crucial events of the American Revolution including the Boston Tea Party, the Boston Massacre, the Battle of Bunker Hill and several others.
 In 1822, citizens of Boston voted to incorporate the town as a city.
 In later years, Boston became a center for the abolitionist movement with residents strongly opposing the Fugitive Slave Law of 1850.
 Due to acquisition of nearby land, the city continued to grow.
 By the mid 20th century, Boston was in decline due to the decline to factories and the relocation of businesses elsewhere.
 As a response to this economic decline, the city initiated various urban renewal projects.
 By the 1970’s, the economy was booming again for the first time in 30 years.
 Learn more about Boston history: